-- (10) Academic staff and nominated senior staff are required to disclose registrable activities through UQ's Foreign Influence Disclosure tool (the 'Disclosure'). - (11) Disclosures made by academic staff and nominated senior staff through UQ's Foreign Influence Disclosure will be evaluated on a case by case basis by the Deputy Provost.
+- (9) Academic Staff and Nominated Senior Staff are required to disclose registrable activities through UQ's Foreign Influence Disclosure tool (the 'Disclosure'), though the tool is accessible to all UQ staff. - (10) Disclosures made by Academic Staff and Nominated Senior Staff through UQ's Foreign Influence Disclosure will be evaluated on a case-by-case basis by the Deputy Provost.
 The Deputy Provost may seek advice from relevant Senior Executives, including UQ's General Counsel (or delegate) and consult with the Chief Human Resources Officer (or delegate) and/or the Provost as part of the evaluation process.

-- (12) If registration is required, this will be done externally through the Foreign Influence Transparency Scheme Public Register (the 'Transparency Register') housed on the Attorney-General's website. - (13) Academic staff and nominated senior staff whose disclosures are assessed as registrable in the Transparency Register: - a.
+- (11) If registration is required, this will be done by UQ externally through the Foreign Influence Transparency Scheme Public Register (the 'Transparency Register') housed on the Attorney-General's website. - (12) Academic Staff and Nominated Senior Staff whose disclosures are assessed as registrable in the Transparency Register: - a.
 Will undertake relevant processes for disclosure and registration as set out in the 'Disclosure and Registration Requirements' provisions below (Section 3); - b.
 Must not commence the registrable activity until they receive advice from UQ that the registration has been completed; and - c.
-Must ensure the ongoing registration obligations are adhered to, which is a requirement under the Conflict of Interest for Members of Staff Procedure. - (14) The conduct of staff in relation to this Procedure, including potential breaches of the Procedure, will be dealt in accordance with Staff Code of Conduct Policy, particularly Ethical Principle 3, 'Commitment to the System of Government'.
-The conduct of academic staff in relation to research will be dealt with in accordance with Managing Complaints about the Conduct of Research Procedure, particularly Principle 3, 'Transparency in declaring interests and reporting research methodology, data and findings.'
+Must ensure the ongoing registration obligations are adhered to, which is a requirement under the Conflict of Interest for Members of Staff Procedure. - (13) The conduct of staff in relation to this Procedure, including potential breaches of the Procedure, will be dealt with in accordance with Staff Code of Conduct Policy.
+The conduct of Staff in relation to research will be dealt with in accordance with Managing Complaints about the Conduct of Research Procedure.